 The major function of skin is to provide a barrier between you and the outside world.
 As the largest and fastest growing organ in the human body, the skin comprises about 15% of total body weight.
 It’s also enormously complex.
 In every inch of skin, there are about 650 sweat glands, 20 blood vessels, 60,000 melanocytes (the cells that make melanin and give your skin its color), and 1,000 or more nerve endings.
 Overall there are about 19 million skin cells in every inch of your body, and they are constantly regenerating.

-Fun fact: the skin you can see on your body today will be gone and replaced by new cells in about a month.
+Interesting Fact: the skin you can see on your body today will be gone and replaced by new cells in about a month.
 This is due to the process of skin cell turnover, which we talk about a lot here at Marie Veronique.
 If you’re starting a new skin care regimen, it’s important to keep in mind that it takes about 30 days for your current skin cells to shed and another 30 days for new cells to grow, which means you need a minimum of 60 days (or longer depending on the state of your skin) to begin to see the results of your efforts.

 The skin also serves multiple purposes.
 We’ll go deeper in a future post, but here are the highlights: